Law of large numbers

 An illustration of the law of large numbers using a particular run of rolls of a single die.
 As the number of rolls in this run increases, the average of the values of all the results approaches 3.5.
 Although each run would show a distinctive shape over a small number of throws (at the left), over a large number of rolls (to the right) the shapes would be extremely similar.

-In probability theory, the law of large numbers is a mathematical law that states that the average of the results obtained from a large number of independent random samples converges to the true value, if it exists.
+In probability theory, the law of large numbers is a mathematical law which states that the average of the results obtained from a large number of independent random samples converges to the true value, if it exists.
 More formally, the law of large numbers states that given a sample of independent and identically distributed values, the sample mean converges to the true mean.